Our staff.

 Denise Martin Family leader

-My name is Denise Martin and I have lived in Cheyenne Wyoming for 8 years now and was born in Michigan.
+My name is Denise Martin and I have lived in Cheyenne Wyoming for 9 years.
+I was born in Michigan and worked as a nurse for 30 years.
 I have 2 children with Autism, one has depression and anxiety, and one has epilepsy and TBI (Traumatic Brain Injury.)
 I also have two Grandchildren with Autism.
 I have been helping schools understand and formulate programs for these disabilities since my son was in grade school.
 He is now 28 and when he was young his schools needed a lot of guidance in understanding these disabilities and how to work with them.
 It gave me the experience to help my grandkids in their schools to help them receive the best education possible.
 I understand the challenges that families face when it comes to raising children with special needs.
 I am thrilled to be able to bring some of my experience to Uplift and help others.

 Sean Murphy Family Leader